 How to do a themed session

 There is no strict definition to what a themed session is, and so there are infinite ways one could be done.
-Be creative and create your own styles!
+Be creative and come up with your own styles!

 Here are some ideas and examples to get you started.

 The preparation can be as complex or simple as you like.
 It can be done over the course of days, or set up quickly before the session.

 To prepare for a themed session, you can gather materials related to your chosen topic.
 These can include wikipedia articles, pieces of visual art, quotes or poems, music, videos and films.
 For relevant materials from the internet, you can print them off or just have them easily accessible on your laptop.
 You might also include magazine cutouts or postcards, and you can also include personal possessions, such as souvenirs, gifts, or photos.

 Once you have your items, you can place them around the space as you like.
 This can be like creating a little museum, privately curated by yourself.
 Pretty fun.
 If you want to go next level, you could also decorate the room in some special way.